hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `customer_managed_key_enabled` - (Optional) Is the workspace enabled for customer managed key encryption?
 If `true` this enables the Managed Identity for the managed storage account.
 Possible values are `true` or `false`.
 Defaults to `false`.
 This field is only valid if the Databricks Workspace `sku` is set to `premium`.
 Changing this forces a new resource to be created.

-* `infrastructure_encryption_enabled`- (Optional) Is the DBFS root file system enabled with a secondary layer of encryption with platform managed keys?
+* `infrastructure_encryption_enabled`- (Optional) Is the Databricks File System root file system enabled with a secondary layer of encryption with platform managed keys?
 Possible values are `true` or `false`.
 Defaults to `false`.
 This field is only valid if the Databricks Workspace `sku` is set to `premium`.
 Changing this forces a new resource to be created.

 * `custom_parameters` - (Optional) A `custom_parameters` block as documented below.